plone/documentation/manage/installing/installation_windows10_wsl.rst

 Configure Paths
 ---------------

-To set the right paths for certain activities and to enable Pyenv local environment, edit the file ".bashrc".
+To set the right paths for certain activities and to enable Pyenv local environment, edit the file ``~/.bashrc``.

 .. code-block :: console